Why The Government Wants To Classify You As A Domestic Terrorist With Matthew Kolken | OAP #71

 Well, I love it.

-Like what's the actual issue that they're causing?
+Like, what's the actual issue that they're causing?

-Um so I know that they're blockading free trade because that bridge is on inaccessible, and or at least it was.
+So I know that they're blockading free trade because that bridge is inaccessible.

-Uh but that people there's that that prevents goods from coming into the United States potentially and goods from coming out of the uh getting out of the United States.
+I don't really know exactly what's going on for the minute by minute, but that prevents goods from coming into the United States, potentially, and goods from coming out of the getting out of the United States.

 I spent my summers in Canada as a kid.

-I I probably was five or six years old before I knew that Canada was a separate country.
+I probably was five or six years old before I knew that Canada was a separate country.

-There were times where we would ride our bikes over, you know, it was just something that we did.
+There were times where we would ride our bikes over.

 And the pandemic really hurt Buffalo.

-Uh but I mean uh the way I look at it is this truckers, regardless of whether or not they're personally impacted by the vaccine, and a lot of them are because of the cross-border issue with regards to being you have to be vaccinated to come into the United States now, you have to proof of vaccination.
+These truckers, regardless of whether or not they're personally impacted by the vaccine, and a lot of them are because of the cross-border issue with regards to you have to be vaccinated to come into the United States.

 A lot of these people are just banding together and saying enough's enough.